ShoryuKyzan/FRUsedCarsPropaneRefillFromStation/README.md

 # Filibuster Rhymes' Used Cars!
 Propane Station Truck Refill

-This project provides a mod for Project Zomboid that allows refilling propane from a propane station.
+This project provides a mod for Project Zomboid that extends Filibuster Rhymes Used Cars & TiRekS Propane Upgraded that allows refilling propane trucks (Franklin EF70) from a propane station.

 # Requirements
 Subscribe and add these Mod IDs